thePianoKid/Intro-to-Programming/Day2/Notes.md

 ## Getting Input

-- Pythyon makes it easy to get input from the terminal
+- Python makes it easy to get input from the terminal
 - Simply use the `input` keyword

 > get_input.py